zohaibjawed940/shopify-ai-assistant/README.md

 # Build an AI Agent for Your Storefront

 A Shopify template app that lets you embed an AI-powered chat widget on your storefront.
-Shoppers can search for products, ask about policies or shipping, and complete purchases—all without leaving the conversation.
+Shoppers can search for products, ask about policies or shipping, and complete purchases - all without leaving the conversation.
 Under the hood it speaks the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) to tap into Shopify’s APIs.

 ### Overview
-- **What it is**: A drop-in chat widget + backend that turns any storefront into an AI shopping assistant.
+- **What it is**: A chat widget + backend that turns any storefront into an AI shopping assistant.
 - **Key features**:
   - Natural-language product discovery
   - Store policy & FAQ lookup